lowcodeunit/public-web-docs/docs/devs/storage/sql-server.md

 ![Select SQL Server Import Row](/img/screenshots/logic-apps-sql-server-import-row.png)

 After you authorize with the SQL Server, the form will allow you to select your server, database, and table.
 After those are selected, you can add Parameters for each of your data properties.
-The screenshot below is based on the IoT Ensemble emulated data.
+The screenshot below is based on the Low Code Unit emulated data.

 ![List SQL Server Parameters](/img/screenshots/logic-apps-for-each-sql.png)